Predicate Logic as a Modelling Language: The IDP System: Under the Hood

-Note that an output-* definition is only evaluated if it will have an effect on the eventual $V_{out}$-structure.
+An \outputstar-definition is only evaluated if evaluating it will have an effect on the eventual $V_{out}$-structure.
 If symmetry-breaking was applied, additional solutions can be generated by applying the symmetries to the solutions found.